-Typically, Durham graduates opt for internships at large organisations in the public and private sectors.
+Many of the internships out there are at large organisations in the public and private sectors.
 Working as a Trustee gives an alternative viewpoint and a different route into gaining useful knowledge and experience.
 It also gives an understanding of a different industry area and working in charities.

-Being a Trustee offers the ability to interact within a team in a new setting that is not commonplace within the university.
-There are lots of opportunities in Durham to take part in operational teams, working with people to make things happen, but trusteeship is a unique way to take part in strategic teamwork, looking at why and how things happen and the effect this can have on an organisation.
+Being a Trustee offers the chance to interact within a team in a setting that isn’t commonplace within the University.
+Trusteeship is a unique way to take part in strategic teamwork, looking at why and how things happen and the effect this can have on an organisation.

 Commercial awareness and prioritisation

 The role involves making decisions on the direction and activity of the organisation.
-However, it also balances managing resources and an understanding of the commercial impact and sustainability of projects against their potential impact.
-A lot of the things that a Students’ Union can do are really important but the Trustees have to prioritise which they think will be the most beneficial with the resources available.
+A lot of the things that a Students’ Union can do are really important, but the Trustees have to prioritise which they think will be the most beneficial with the resources available.

 Challenge and conflict

 A Trustee exists to ensure the SU fulfils its purpose of doing things for students.
-All of our Trustees have a different background so the role involves challenging ideas to guarantee the best outcome for Durham students.
-When challenging ideas, it’s important to handle conflict between individuals constructively, as well as managing conflicts of interest and loyalty.
+All of our Trustees have a different background, so the role often involves challenging ideas to guarantee the best outcome for Durham students.
+When challenging ideas, you’ll learn to handle conflict between individuals constructively, as well as managing conflicts of interest and loyalty.

 Wider industry understanding

 It’s important as a Trustee to have an awareness of external influences which could have an effect on the organisation – political, economic, social and legal issues can all affect the work of the Students’ Union and have an impact on its members.